 We view a $l$-node cognitive radio network within a $500 \times 500$ meter square area centered at the fusion center.
 The $l$ CR nodes are uniformly randomly located.
 These cognitive radio nodes collaboratively sense the existence of primary users within a $1000 \times 1000$ meter square area on $n$ channels, which are centered also at the fusion center.
 A channel is either occupied by a PR or unoccupied, corresponding to the states 1 and 0, respectively.
 Let an $n \times n$ diagonal matrix $H$ represent the states of all the channel sources using 0 and 1 as diagonal entries, indicating the unoccupied or occupied states, respectively.
 Channel gains are characterized by an $l \times n$ channel gain matrix $G$.
 Then, the collaborative spectrum sensing model can be formulated as follows \cite{J2011}:

 For $X$, the $j$-th column of $X$ corresponds to the channel occupancy status received by the $j$-th CR, and the $i$-th row of $X$ corresponds to the occupancy status of the $i$-th channel.
 A row has a positive value if and only if the $i$-th channel is used.
 Since there are only a small number of used channels, $X$ is sparse in terms of the number of nonzero rows.
 In this example, we set $n=25$ and $l=1, 2, 4, 8, 16$.
-We use the ISDJS algorithm to solve above collaborative spectrum sensing model.
-Figure \ref{fig:UH} presents the results of ISDJS compared with YALL1 group algorithm, SOMP algorithm and p-threshold algorithm in different settings of $l$.
-With the sparsity level (nonzero rows) of $X$ increasing, we can see that the advantage of ISDJS is notable.
+We apply the ISDJS to solve above collaborative spectrum sensing model.
+Fig \ref{fig:UH} presents the results of ISDJS compared with YALL1 group, SOMP and p-threshold algorithms in different settings of $l$.
+With the sparsity level (nonzero rows) of $X$ increasing, the advantage of ISDJS is notable.